Surgical Procedures: Surgery and Staging for Salivary Cancer

 • Surgery: Surgery may be needed to remove the mass to be tested.

-Benign salivary tumors cannot spread to other parts of the body and can often be removed by surgery.
+Benign salivary tumors cannot spread (metastasize) to other parts of the body and can often be removed by surgery.
 Cancerous salivary tumors can spread to other parts of the body through the tissue, lymph, and blood systems.
-Because of this, it is important to “stage” a cancerous tumor to know its size, if/where it has spread, and how aggressive it is.
+Because of this, it is important to “stage” cancer to know its size, if/where it has spread, and how aggressive it is.

 Salivary cancer is both graded and staged.